Third Explosive Device Possibly Tied To String Of Bombings Found In Trinidad

 TRINIDAD, Colo.
-(CBS4) – Trinidad Police are investigating the discovery of a third explosive device they believe could be related to two others found in the area recently.
-Agents with the Bureau of Alcohol, Tobacco, and Firearms also located a person of interest.
+(CBS4) – Trinidad police are investigating the discovery of a third explosive device they believe could be related to two others found in the area recently.
+Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives also located a person of interest.

 “Romero was transported to the Trinidad Police Department to meet with Detectives and ATF Agents.
 During the interview with Romero, information about a suspected device was ascertained.
 With the assistance of ATF, Pueblo Metro Bomb Squad, and Colorado Springs Metro Bomb Squad, a device was located in a rural area outside of Trinidad and detonated.
 It should be noted the device was not in the area of any residences and there was no danger to the public,” police said in a news release.